 (1) In order to consider the GINR, a Security Screening Study Fee shall be submitted to ERCOT along with the GINR application as prescribed in Section 5.2.1, Generation Interconnection or Change Request Application.
 The Security Screening Study Fee is non-refundable.
 The IE may wire funds to ERCOT to comply with the fee requirements.

-(2) For instructions on how to wire the funds to ERCOT, send an email to GINR@ercot.com requesting the account and wiring information.
+(2) For instructions on how to wire the funds to ERCOT, email GINR@ercot.com requesting the account and wiring information.

-(3) If submitting the payment via standard mail, please make the check payable to the Electric Reliability Council of Texas, Inc. Please contact GINR@ercot.com to alert ERCOT to this method of submission for the application.
+(3) If submitting the payment via standard mail, email GINR@ercot.com to alert ERCOT to this method of submission.
+Checks shall be made payable to the Electric Reliability Council of Texas, Inc. (referencing GINR on the memo line) and mailed to the following address:

-(4) All standard mail submissions for the application, data, or fees shall be sent to the following address:

-ERCOT, Inc.

-ATTN: Generation Interconnection Request
+ERCOT Treasury RE: Generation Interconnection Request 7620 Metro Center Drive Austin, TX 78744

-System Planning

-2705 West Lake Drive

-Taylor, TX 76574-2136

-(5) Submission of the application and data via email shall be addressed to GINR@ercot.com.
-All data for studies shall be submitted electronically.

-(6) ERCOT will assign a unique name to all GINRs according to the following convention:
+(4) ERCOT will assign a unique name to all GINRs according to the following convention:

 yrINRxxxxp